AMReX-Codes/amrex/Docs/source/developers/fields.rst

 The field solver is performed in ``WarpX::EvolveE`` for the electric field and ``WarpX::EvolveB`` for the magnetic field, called from ``WarpX::OneStep_nosub`` in ``WarpX::EvolveEM``.
 This section describes the FDTD field push.
 It is implemented in ``Source/FieldSolver/FiniteDifferenceSolver/``.

-As all cell-wise operation, the field push is done as follows (this is split in multiple functions in the actual implementation to aboid code duplication)
+As all cell-wise operation, the field push is done as follows (this is split in multiple functions in the actual implementation to avoid code duplication)
 :

 .. code-block:: cpp